Sammy152001/Insurance-cost-prediction/README.md

 # Insurance Cost Prediction

 ## Description
-This project focuses on analyzing a medical insurance dataset to understand the factors that influence insurance charges.
-The analysis helps in identifying patterns and relationships between variables such as age, BMI, smoking habits, and region.
+This project analyzes a medical insurance dataset and builds a Machine Learning model to predict insurance charges based on user attributes like age, BMI, smoking status, and region.

-## Tools Used
+## Tools & Technologies
 - Python (pandas, numpy, matplotlib)
+- Machine Learning (scikit-learn)

 ## Dataset
 Dataset is available in the `data/` folder.

 ## Objective
-To analyze and identify the key factors that impact medical insurance costs.
+To predict medical insurance costs using Machine Learning techniques.

 ## Steps Performed
 - Data cleaning and preprocessing
 - Exploratory Data Analysis (EDA)
+- Feature selection
+- Model building using Linear Regression
-- Data visualization
+- Model evaluation

 ## Key Insights
-- Smoking has a significant impact on insurance charges
+- Smoking has a major impact on insurance cost
-- Higher BMI leads to increased medical expenses
-- Age plays a major role in determining costs
+- BMI and age significantly influence charges
+- Strong relationship between lifestyle factors and cost

+## Machine Learning
+- Model Used: Linear Regression
+- Built predictive model to estimate insurance charges

 ## Final Result
-- Successfully analyzed insurance dataset
+- Successfully built a predictive model
-- Identified major cost-driving factors
-- Created visualizations for better understanding
+- Model can estimate insurance cost based on input features
+- Visualized relationships between variables

 ## Conclusion
-This project helps in understanding pricing strategies and can be useful for predicting future insurance costs.
+This project demonstrates how Machine Learning can be used to predict real-world financial data.